Gradient is All You Need? How Consensus-Based Optimization can be Interpreted as a Stochastic Relaxation of Gradient Descent: Consensus-based optimization is a stochastic relaxation of gradient descent

 In this section we present the technical details behind the main theoretical result of this work, Theorem~\ref{thm:main_informal}, i.e., we explain how to establish a connection between the CBO scheme~\eqref{eq:CBO}, which captures the flow of the derivative-free CBO dynamics~\eqref{eq:CBO_dynamics}, and GD.

 \textbf{From CBO to consensus hopping.} Let us envision for the moment the movement of the particles during the CBO dynamics~\eqref{eq:CBO_dynamics}.
 At every time step~$k$, after having computed $\conspoint{\empmeasure{k-1}}$, each particle moves a $\Delta t \lambda$ fraction of its distance towards this consensus point, before being perturbed by stochastic noise.
 As we let $\lambda\rightarrow1/\Delta t$, the particles' velocities increase, until, in the case $\lambda=1/\Delta t$, each of them hops directly to the previously computed consensus point, followed by a random fluctuation.
 Put differently, we are left with a numerical scheme, which, at time step~$k$, samples $N$ particles around the old iterate in order to subsequently compute as new iterate the consensus point~\eqref{eq:consensus_point} of the empirical measure of the samples.
+Such algorithm is precisely a Monte Carlo approximation of the {\it consensus hopping~(CH) scheme} with iterates $(x^{\mathrm{CH}}_{k})_{k=0,\dots,K}$ defined by

+It resembles local search algorithms such as the Metropolis-Hastings algorithm~\cite{metropolis1953equation}, see, e.g., \cite[Section~2]{delahaye2019simulated}, as well as the covariance matrix adaptation evolution strategy (CMA-ES)~\cite{hansen2001completely}.

-Such algorithm is precisely a Monte Carlo approximation of the consensus hopping~(CH) scheme with iterates $(x^{\mathrm{CH}}_{k})_{k=0,\dots,K}$ defined by \begin{empheq}[box=\graybox]{align} \end{empheq} Theorem~\ref{thm:relaxation_CBO_CH} in Section~\ref{sec:proof_details} makes this intuition rigorous by quantifying the approximation quality between CBO and CH in terms of the parameters of the schemes.
+Theorem~\ref{thm:relaxation_CBO_CH} in Section~\ref{sec:appendix:proof_details} makes this intuition rigorous by quantifying the approximation quality between the CBO and the CH scheme in terms of the parameters of the two schemes.
 Sample trajectories of the CH scheme are depicted in Figure~\ref{fig:CH_GrandCanyon3noisy}.